 Calls to Stateflow graphical or Stateflow MATLAB functions

-Sequence Viewer displays function calls with solid lines terminated with solid arrows
+The Sequence Viewer window displays function calls as solid arrows

-Replies to function calls display as dashed lines with open arrows and a label with the
+Replies to function calls are displayed as dashed arrows labeled with the format